anish-lakkapragada/SeaLion/README.md

 may be, I highly recommend you check the examples posted on GitHub here to see the usage of the APIs and how it works.

+### Updates for v4.1 and up!
+First things first - thank you for all of the support.
+The two reddit posts did much better than I expected (1.6k upvotes, about 200 comments) and I got a lot of feedback and advice.
+Thank you to anyone who participated in r/Python or r/learnmachinelearning.

+SeaLion has also taken off with the posts.
+We currently have had 3 issues (1 closed) and have reached 195 stars and 20 forks.
+I wasn't expecting this and I am grateful for everyone who has shown their appreciation for this library.

+In versions 4.1+ we are hoping to polish the library more.
+Currently 4.1 comes with Bernoulli Naive Bayes and we also have added precision, recall, and the f1 metric in the utils module.
+We are hoping to include Gaussian Mixture Models and Batch Normalization in the future.
+Code examples for these new algorithms will be created within a day or two after release.
+Thank you!

 ### Updates for v3.0.0!

 SeaLion v3.0 and up has had a lot of major milestones.